igadmg/heap/Readme.md

 1. It uses generics.

-2. Unlike in other generic Go heaps that I've seen, the ordering function is obtained from an interface implementation rather than a constructor argument.
+2. Unlike other generic Go heaps that I've seen, the ordering function is obtained from an interface implementation rather than a constructor argument.
   This has advantages and disadvantages.
-The main advantage is to ensure that a heap of Ts always uses the 'correct' ordering function for T. The main disadvantages are (i) more complex types (though you don't really have to think about these as a consumer of the library) and (ii) the need to define dummy wrapper types if you want to use different ordering functions for the
+The main advantage is to guarantee that a heap of Ts always uses the 'correct' ordering function for T. The main disadvantages are (i) more complex types (though you don't really have to think about these as a consumer of the library) and (ii) the need to define dummy wrapper types if you want to use different ordering functions for the